 Moradabad city has a population of approximately 900,000 and has a literacy rate of 59%.

-Informally, the locals are refered to as Moradabadis.
+Informally, the locals are referred to as Moradabadis.

-Noah’s Ark has been supporting and empowering talented artisans in India for over 30 years.
+Noah’s Ark International Exports has been supporting and empowering talented artisans in India for over 30 years.

 They work with multi-talented crafters, wood carvers, metal workers, paper makers, skilled & dextrous painters etc